thatblindgeye/BarThresholds/README.md

 #### Update aura 1, Update aura 2

-`<0|radius, shape, color, optional show to players boolean>` e.g. `5, circle, #ff0` or `5, circle, #ffff00, false`
+`[0|radius, shape, transparent|HEX color, optional show to players boolean]` e.g. `5, circle, #ff0` or `5, circle, #ffff00, false`

 These will update one of the two auras on the threshold target.

-Passing in a value of `0` will turn the aura off on the threshold target.
+Passing in a value of `0`, either on its own or to the `radius` argument, will turn the aura off on the threshold target.

 The `radius` value must be a positive integer or decimal.
 The `shape` value must be either `circle` or `square`.
 The `color` value must be either `transparent` or a valid shorthand (3 characters) or longhand (6 characters) HEX value following a hash `#`.